happy family

 J.J. gave Eddie's hand one more squeeze.
 "Come on.
 We'll be okay."

 A bit of wonder glittered in Dad's eyes as he slowly paced into the ship.
 J.J. saw the way Dad's gaze lingered on the golden light filtering through this relic of ancient wood.
 The three of them made their way towards the compass that had been forgotten in Eddie's fervor to protect this place and its innumerable value in the boy's heart.
-Dad sat down in the middle of the hull, making a point not to intrude too forcefully upon this precious space.
-His expression finally relaxed into a smile.
-"It sounded like that story was getting good.
-What happened next?"

 < Home